-Professional fees include legal, rating agencies, audit, tax, valuation, technology and other professional fees incurred related to the management of us.
-Administrative service fees represent fees paid to the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including our allocable portion of the cost of certain of our executive officers and their respective staff.
+Professional fees include legal, rating agencies, audit, tax, valuation, technology and other professional fees incurred related to the management of the Company.
+Administrative service fees represent fees paid to the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including our allocable portion of the cost of certain of our executive officers and their respective staff.
 Other general and administrative expenses include insurance, filing, research, subscriptions and other costs.
-The increase in professional fees for the year ended December 31, 2017 from the comparable period in 2016 was driven by an increase in non-recurring professional fees related to the NFIC Acquisition.
+The increase in professional fees for the three month and nine month periods ended September 30, 2017 compared to the comparable periods in 2016 was driven by an increase in non-recurring professional fees related to the NFIC Acquisition.